 Their successors have introduced new codes of conduct.
 One of them: external consultants are no longer involved in any negotiations.

 Faury: lessons learned

 In the press release, CEO Guillaume Faury said: “The agreements approved today with the French, UK, and US authorities represent a very important milestone for us, allowing Airbus to move forward and further grow in a sustainable and responsible way.
-The lessons learned enable Airbus to position itself as the trusted and reliable partner we want to be.”
+The lessons learned to enable Airbus to position itself as the trusted and reliable partner we want to be.”

 Chairman of the Board Denis Ranque said: “The settlements we have reached today turn the page on unacceptable business practices from the past.
-The strengthening of our compliance programmes at Airbus is designed to ensure that such misconduct cannot happen again.
+The strengthening of our compliance programs at Airbus is designed to ensure that such misconduct cannot happen again.
 The agreements also reflect that the decision to voluntarily report and cooperate with the authorities was the right one.
 The commitment from the Board, and its Ethics and Compliance Committee, to provide full support to the investigation and the implementation of globally recognized compliance standards have paved the way to today’s agreements.”

 Active as a journalist since 1987, with a background in newspapers, magazines, and a regional news station, Richard has been covering commercial aviation on a freelance basis since late 2016.

 Richard is contributing to AirInsight since December 2018.
 He also writes for Airliner World, Aviation News, Piloot & Vliegtuig, and Luchtvaartnieuws Magazine.
 Twitter: @rschuur_aero.